Tanna (island)

-Tanna (sometimes misspelled Tana) is an island in Tafea Province of Vanuatu.
+Tanna (sometimes misspelled Tana) is an island in southern Vanuatu.
+Tanna is the most populous island of Tafea Province, and the third most populous in the country (after Efate and Espiritu Santo).
+It is home to five indigenous languages, which also rank among the most widely spoken in the whole archipelago, ranging from 3,500 to 11,500 speakers.

+Tanna has been featured in numerous documentaries and TV shows around the world.
+This is partly due to Mount Yasur, an active volcano and a major tourist attraction.
+It is also of interest for its vibrant Melanesian culture, through dances and festivals.
+The island has attracted the attention of many anthropologists for its cargo cults.

 Name

-The name Tanna, first cited by James Cook, is derived from the word tana in the Kwamera language, meaning "earth".
+The name Tanna, first cited by James Cook, is derived from the word tana in the Kwamera language, meaning 'earth'.
 Etymologically, Tanna goes back to Proto-Oceanic *tanoq, from Proto-Malayo-Polynesian *taneq, with the same meaning.

 Geography

-It is 40 km long and 19 km wide, with a total area of 550 km2.
+Tanna is 40 km long and 19 km wide, with a total area of 550 km2.
 Its highest point is the 1,084 m summit of Mount Tukosmera in the south of the island.

-Siwi Lake was located in the east, northeast of the peak, close to the coast until mid-April 2000 when following unusually heavy rain, the lake burst down the valley into Sulphur Bay, destroying the village with no loss of life.
-Mount Yasur is an accessible active volcano which is located on the southeast coast.
+Siwi Lake was located in the east, northeast of the peak, close to the coast, until April 2000 when following unusually heavy rain, the lake burst down the valley into Sulphur Bay, destroying the village with no loss of life.
+Mount Yasur is an active volcano on the southeast coast.